LLM in Comparative and European Private Law

 Other centres that you may want to get involved with are the Centre for Legal History, the Edinburgh Centre for Commercial Law, and the Edinburgh Centre for Legal Theory.

 We are delighted to offer one partial scholarship to be allocated to any applicant on the LLM in Comparative and European Private Law starting in September 2020.
 Full details of the scholarship award and application process can be found on our scholarships and funding page.

 This programme can be taken full-time over one year, or part-time over two years (due to current UKVI regulations, the part-time programme is only available to UK and EU students).
 It offers a wide range of subjects that deal with various aspects of private law from a comparative perspective, with the possibility of choosing additional courses so as to enable you to tailor the LLM to meet your specific interests.

 The programme consists of 180 credits, comprising taught courses worth 120 credits (60 credits per semester) and a 10,000 word dissertation worth 60 credits.
 Full programme details are available on the University Degree Regulations and Programmes of Study website.

-Courses shown below are scheduled to run in the 2019/20 academic year and and are subject to change in response to Covid-19.
+Courses shown below are scheduled to run in the 2020/21 academic year and and are subject to change in response to Covid-19.